openshift/training/rc-setup.md

 As you can see, the current configuration points at the `openshift/ruby-hello-world` repository.
 Since you've forked this repo, let's go ahead and re-point our configuration.
-Our friend `osc edit` comes to the rescue
+Our friend `oc edit` comes to the rescue
 again:

-    osc edit bc ruby-sample-build
+    oc edit bc ruby-sample-build

 Change the "uri" reference to match the name of your Github repository.
 Assuming your github user is `alice`, you would point it to `git://github.com/alice/ruby-hello-world.git`.
 Save and exit the editor.

-If you again run `osc get buildconfig ruby-sample-build -o yaml` you should see that the `uri` has been updated.
+If you again run `oc get buildconfig ruby-sample-build -o yaml` you should see that the `uri` has been updated.

 ### Change the Code